djgalati/Python/CIS 215/Week 2/README.md

-# Week 2, Numbers and Strings ReadMe
+# Week 2, Numbers and Strings

 The assignment for our week 2 project is to:
     - Generate a list of names.